Noah-Vassards/AREA/README.md

 # AREA
-IFTTT like project - events on tiers clients
+IFTTT like project - events on third party clients

 # Description